-A course that introduces students to the basic principles, techniques, and skills needed to conduct technical writing and oral presentations with emphasis on professional writing for the workplace.
-It emphasizes also on the basic research tools to help them prepare workplace documents and enhance their writing skills.
+A technical communication course that introduces students to the principles, techniques, and skills with emphasis on professional writing for workplace purposes.
+It also emphasizes on the reporting tools to help them prepare effective workplace documents.
+Students develop project planning and time management skills by working teams to gather and share information, and deliver different types of written correspondences and multimedia oral research presentations.